PG&E seeks to make changes to its board

-(Reuters) - PG&E Corp (PCG.N), the electricity provider in the northern California region ravaged by a deadly wildfire, said it was searching for new directors at its holding company and its utility subsidiary Pacific Gas and Electric Co.
+Jan 4 (Reuters) - PG&E Corp, the electricity provider in the northern California region ravaged by a deadly wildfire, said it was searching for new directors at its holding company and its utility subsidiary Pacific Gas and Electric Co.

 A deadly wildfire in California in November has all but obliterated the mountain community of Paradise.
 While the cause of the fire is still being investigated, PG&E had reported equipment problems near the origin of the fire around the time it began.